hemrajbhakar/web-template-forensics/README.md

 - Each zip is extracted to a temporary directory.

 ### 2. File Matching Logic
-For each file type (HTML, CSS, JSX/TSX):
+For each file type (HTML, CSS, JSX/TSX, Tailwind):
 1. **Exact Path-Based Match:**
    - Files with the same relative path and filename are paired.
 2. **Fuzzy Filename Match:**